InhyeLee-Data/DataStructures/week_7/README.md

 => I shall revisit this section later

 #### w7-aa-2
 2 (1) Request Geocode information from TAMU geoservices using "address" information from the saved json.
-The Geocode is saved into a separate json file.
+The Geocode is saved into a separate json file. <br>
 2 (2) Combine the two json files and create new object arrays.

 #### w7-aa-3